Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Why is a Project Charter Important?

-• Prevents Scope Creep: By clearly defining the scope and deliverables, a charter helps prevent scope creep, which can lead to delays and budget overruns
+• Prevents Scope Creep: By clearly delineating the scope as well as the deliverables, a chart can stop scope creep that could lead to delays or budget overruns

-• Clarifies Roles and Responsibilities: It outlines who’s responsible for what, ensuring the project team and stakeholders know their duties, leading to smoother collaboration
+• Clarifies Roles and Responsibilities: The document outlines who is responsible for what and how, making sure everyone on the project team as well as stakeholders understand their roles, leading to a more efficient cooperation

 Kickstart Your Projects – Build a Comprehensive Project Charter!